Programs and initiatives for Aboriginal high school students

 For more information, speak to your child's school or contact Aboriginal Services on 8226 1214 or email Education.AboriginalServices@sa.gov.au.

-Student needs are addressed on a case-by-case basis, with a range of options to help achieve their goals.
+Student needs are addressed on a case-by-case basis, with a range of options available to help achieve their goals.

 University and higher education